 7 Super effective ways to break the habit of procrastination

-It could be anything as big as changing the job that sucks, relocating to your dream city, taking that vocational course for your next career move, starting that business you have been planning to start since long, etc.
+It could be anything as big as changing the job that sucks, relocating to your dream city, taking that vocational course for your next career move, starting that business you have been planning to start for long, etc.

 It could be anything as small as writing that article, making that video or just cleaning your kitchen.